unwire/handsoap/DEPLOY.markdown

     rake build
     gem push pkg/handsoap-*.gem

-You need `jeweleer` and `gemcutter`, as well as login credentials for gemcutter.
+You need `jeweler` and `gemcutter`, as well as login credentials for gemcutter.